-Design of Bolted Beam Splice Connections According to EC3
+Design and functions of Bolted Splice Connections

 Let us design a bolted beam splice connection for a UB 533 x 210 x 101 kg/m section, subjected to the following ultimate limit state loads;